 Practically, based on our current learnings, and it may seem trivial to some, we recommend four routines to support real leadership transformation and culture change in mid-size organisations:

-Similarly, wouldn’t you think that as your organisations operate in a competitive environment, leadership in general, and executives in particular, should benefit from the external support of a mentor?
-We see mentoring as the process of facilitating and equipping others in order to reach their innate potential.
+Similarly, wouldn’t you think that as your organisations operate in a competitive environment, leadership in general, and executives in particular, shouldn’t benefit from the external support of a coach or a even a mentor?
+And the definition we use of mentoring is that of the process of facilitating and equipping others in order to reach their innate potential.

 Now that top leadership engages more deeply with people and processes, what happens next?
 The simultaneous change of both the management system and individuals.